jodreports/jodreports-library/README.txt

-This is JODReports version 4.0.0 development, a fork of the original project by Barry Pearce.
+This is JODReports version 4.0.0 development by Barry Pearce, a fork of the original project.

 This fork contains the following features: